-Helmet and goggles – we strongly recommend that you use a full face helmet.
+We strongly recommend that you use a full face helmet.
 A conventional mountain bike helmet does not sufficiently protect your face from high velocity impacts when you fall.
 Downhill full face helmets are similar to motorbike helmets but much lighter and better aerated.
 Googles are also essential as they capture dirt on wet days and protect against stones thrown up from the trail.

-Knee, elbow and back protectors – when you are travelling at high speed on technically difficult trails you need to have the correct protectors.
+When you are travelling at high speed on technically difficult trails you need to have the correct protectors.
 They will protect you against bruises, scrapes and broken bones when you inevitably fall off.
 When selecting MTB protectors it is best to go for something slightly tighter than may seem obvious to start with.
 This is to prevent them slipping when you are out on the trails.

-Gloves, shoes and clothing – for gloves it is a good idea to have reinforced padding at the back of the hand to ensure you are protected when you fall and also prevent against scrapes from branches.
+For gloves it is a good idea to have reinforced padding at the back of the hand to ensure you are protected when you fall and also prevent against scrapes from branches.
 Shoes should have a flat grippy sole that you don’t mind getting damaged.
 It is possible to spend a fortune on the latest brand name – however the most important thing to consider is durability, breathability, and items that you don’t mind getting damaged!

-Inner tubes, pumps and mini tools – the MTB area of the Portes du Soleil is a big place and you don’t want to get stuck in Switzerland if you are staying in Morzine.
+The MTB area of the Portes du Soleil is a big place and you don’t want to get stuck in Switzerland if you are staying in Morzine.
 If you are renting your equipment then these items can be included.

-Sunscreen – it can get super hot in the French and Swiss Alps during summer.
+It can get super hot in the French and Swiss Alps during summer.
 Sun rays are are also very potent at altitude so we advise taking sunscreen with a minimum of factor 30 with waterproof protection.

 What MTB bike do I need and how does bike rental work in Morzine?